 Olympia is a good year-round destination, but April to June and September and October have the most pleasant weather for exploring the site and fewer visitors than peak summer season.
 In July and August, temperatures can reach 30 C (86 F), while winter weather can be cool and unpredictable.

-Suggested Olympia itinerary
+Suggested itineraries featuring Olympia

 Map of Olympia